Octavian-Gheorghe/Mobile-Developement---Fifth-Semester/README.md

 ### 2. **Read**
    - **Description**: Users can view all tasks scheduled for any specific day or filter by task type, status, or other fields.
    - **Steps**:
-     1. The user selects a specific day or filter option.
+     1. The user selects a specific day and/or filter option.
      2. The application retrieves task data from the local database and, if online, syncs with the server for any updated tasks.
      3. Tasks are displayed to the user in a list or calendar view.